quangdutran/elasitcPreloadData/README.md

 # elasitcPreloadData
-Docker compose Elasticsearch with preload data
+Docker compose Elasticsearch with preload data from json file, imported using Logstash